Donation Management

 Community Wildfire Protection Plans (CWPPs)

 Having a Community Wildfire Protection Plan (CWPP) in place for each community is crucial for access to mitigation resources and identification of local needs, strengths, and weaknesses as they relate to wildfire.
-It is best practice that local community members play an active role in the creation of their CWPP.
-These plans are developed collaboratively […]
+Planning for fire before it happens allows communities to recover faster and stronger in the future.
+It is best practice that local community […]